 The Starling Arts Philosophy

-We met while studying at London's Central School of Speech and Drama and connected by singing around the piano in our flat share.
-Using our background as performers and facilitators, we decided to set up Starling Arts in 2010 and since then we've been exploring the ways singing can forge new friendships, improve wellbeing and connect people.
+We met in 2008 while studying at London's Central School of Speech and Drama, connecting by singing around the piano in our flatshare.
+Soon after, we set up Starling Arts to explore the ways group singing and musical theatre can forge new friendships, improve wellbeing and connect people.

 Anna Shields and Emily Garsin